sin383/SDD-HSC-ASSESSMENT-TASK-2/README.md

 Open Python IDLE or VS Code by searching for it in windows search Then open the whole folder in VS Code
-Then run the program by pressing F5 or the run button
+Then run the program by pressing F5 or the run button Alternatively, the program can be opened via the .exe file in the output folder to open the program this way, double press the .exe file

-To view lessons, press the Lessons tab, the user can cycle through lessons using the next and back buttons, or directly jump to a lesson using the side panel
+To view lessons, press the Lessons tab, the user can cycle through lessons using the next and back buttons, or directly jump to a lesson using the side panel.
-Press the back button to go back to the main menu
+Press the back button to go back to the main menu.

-To change settings, open the settings menu and choose any customisation features and they will be applied upon selection
+To change settings, open the settings menu and choose any customisation features and they will be applied upon selection.

+To read the lessons aloud, press the speech button on the top right hand side in the lessons panel.

+To check answers, the enter key can be pressed.
+To move to the next question, the answer must be correct, and the next button will appear normal